 At Bethel, we voluntarily come together for spiritual refueling through worship, praise, prayer, and challenging messages from God's Word.
 This is done through Chapel - weekday morning worship and Vespers - Sunday evening service.

 At Bethel, we encourage students to step outside their comfort zone and into experiences that stretch and reshape their view of God's world.
 Bethel sends students to be with, learn from, and serve alongside God and God's people through our Solidarity Missions Partnerships (SMP) program.
 We are grateful for our longstanding partnerships with the local churches, mission agencies, and development organizations that make these trips possible.
-Each year the BUILD program partners with the Office of Christian Formation and Church Relations to plan an integrated SMP mission trip experience.
-As part of this integrated SMP experience, students in BUILD are supported throughout the application and trip process by BUILD mentors and/or staff.
+Each year the BUILD program partners with the Office of Christian Formation to plan an integrated SMP mission trip experience.
+As part of this integrated SMP experience, second- year students in BUILD are supported throughout the application and trip process by BUILD mentors and/or staff.
 Parents/Guardians will be involved in the trip application and may also be asked to help support their student in gathering contact information to send support letters.